ACE – Aspirations, Careers and Employability

 The Aspirations, Careers, and Employability Team at Q3 Academy Great Barr aim to prepare our young people for life outside of the Academy.
-We aim to raise aspirations in every single student, whilst getting students to begin thinking about their career prospects.
+We strive to raise aspirations in every single student, whilst getting students to begin thinking about their career prospects.
 Young people who have been in contact with employers up to four times are 86% more likely to secure employment.
-Our Business Breakfasts, seminars, and Business Mentoring schemes allow us to achieve this, and get our young people in contact with employers to give them a better insight into different careers and to raise aspirations.
+Q3 Academy Great Barr host numerous events to inspire and engage every student because ‘every child matters’.
+As you will see in our embedded careers plan we enjoy regular contact with employers through Business Breakfasts, Speed Networking, assemblies, workshops, competitions, mentoring, work experience and much more.
+Thus giving our young people the opportunity to be in contact with employers which in turn will give them a better insight into different careers and to raise aspirations.

 Info for Students

 Please see below some top tips through a variety of websites to support you with your career choices:

 Please click here to visit icould.com it has advice on choosing GCSE options.